Are you looking for an on-the-ground internship opportunity where you get to contribute to real community challenges and solutions?

 If you want to make a difference only through meaningful, considered action that makes an enduring and systemic impact – GVI internships are for you.

-Community is at the heart of what we do – we’re committed to project work that is locally-led and sustainable, and produces real-world positive impact.
+Community is at the heart of everything we do.
+We’re committed to project work that is locally-led and highly ethical.

 GVI offers some of the most highly rated internship abroad programs in the sustainable development sector.
 Each of our award-winning internships allow interns to work on one or more of the 17 United Nations Sustainable Development Goals (UN SDGs).

 Every year, hundreds of international students complete our internship abroad experiences.
 Our alumni have gone on to work at top global organisations like Unilever and Deloitte.
 Many have also gone on to found their own sustainable development organisations like Bushwise Field Guides.

 Depending on the kind of internship you select, you’ll have additional opportunities to collaborate with our sustainable development partners, or lead a research or data collection project of your own.
 No matter which internship type you select, you’ll be a part of impactful work that’s led by the communities we work alongside.

 All of our international internship abroad programs include:

 Many of our internship programs abroad also include additional qualifications like a TEFL (Teaching English as a Foreign Language) certificate.